Bund Bayern und Reich: Coup Attempts

 At the death of Ludwig III, the last Bavarian monarch, some Bavarians believed that Bayern und Reich would use the situation to start what became nicknamed the Königsputsch ("King Coup").
 Reportedly, there was some activity towards this, but the intervention of Crown Prince Rupprecht prevented it.

 At the beginning of 1922, Ritter von Kahr was forced to step down as Minister President of Bavaria, and he was replaced by the mild conservative Graf von Lerchenfeld-Köfering.
-After the assassination of Walter Rathenau, the Jewish foreign minister, the federal government passed the Law for the Protection of the Republic, which sought to attack terrorist and subversive elements.
-Many in the right-wing organizations saw their existence threatened.
-Lerchenfeld, under pressure from the right-wing groups, passed a decree excluding Bavaria from the law's decrees.
-The federal German government in turn forced Lerchenfeld to withdraw his decree, further angering the right-wing groups.
+After the assassination of Walther Rathenau, the Jewish foreign minister, the federal government passed the Law for the Protection of the Republic, which increased the punishments for politically motivated acts of violence and banned organizations that opposed the constitutional republican form of government along with their printed material and meetings.
+Many in right-wing organizations saw their existence threatened.
+Lerchenfeld, under pressure from the right-wing groups, passed its own Bavarian decree.
+The federal government reached an agreement that gave Bavaria more control over the cases covered by the law.
+Bavaria in turn withdrew its own decree, further angering the right-wing groups.

 Dissatisfied with the current state of Bavarian politics, and seeking to place von Kahr in control, Pittinger plotted a coup in July 1922.
 This collapsed in the face of opposition from those in the Reichswehr, including Franz von Epp and the militant Bund Overland.

 In August 1922, Pittinger and several other right-wing leaders met at a huge rally in Munich.
 The rally was entitled For Germany - Against Berlin, and was resolved to defeat "Jewish Bolshevism" seemingly being protected by the government.
 Among those present was Adolf Hitler, the recently appointed chairman of the quickly growing NSDAP.
 Hitler's group consisted only in 800 SA men, while Pittinger was present with 30,000.
 Pittinger hoped to launch a putsch to overthrow the Bavarian government, followed by the Reich government.
 Hitler, eager to see the Weimar Republic overthrown, agreed to support the coup.